Applications will be accepted until December 13, 2019.

 Introductory course on systematic reviews and meta-analyses

-The introductory course on systematic reviews and meta-analyses is an online course offered twice a year through the Dalla Lana School of Public Health at the University of Toronto and the Knowledge Translation Program of St. Michael's Hospital.
+The introductory course on systematic reviews and meta-analyses is an online course offered once a year through the Dalla Lana School of Public Health at the University of Toronto and the Knowledge Translation Program of St. Michael's Hospital.

 - How to formulate a review question